-It seems that doctors who are earning a large income from their practices pay much less attention to risk factors than those who are barely making it financially.
+It seems that doctors who are earning a large income from their practices pay much less attention to risk factors than those who are barely making

 Sure, rich doctors have a far larger financial cushion which allows them to have less concern about risk taking.
 During my years in private practice 1973 to 1994, I knew an invasive cardiologist making over $600,000 a year, and a gastroenterologist earning about the same amount.
 Risks to them were considered essentially insignificant.

 Wouldn’t that circumstance cause less affluent doctors to step out of their comfort zone at least long enough to disregard risks that they previously believed to be too drastic?
 Apparently not.

 In this section of discussion about taking risks in medical practice it seems that a few key lessons stand out...